 - If you like your hummus to be ultra smooth, first blend the tahini, garlic, lemon juice, and water.
 This helps reduce the garlic into super tiny pieces that easily spread throughout the entire hummus.
 After this combination is smooth, add the remaining ingredients and blend away!

-More Gluten-Free Snacks:
+More Gluten-Free Appetizers:

 - Blue Cheese Buffalo Chicken Dip

-- Keto Popcorn Shrimp
+- Easy Popcorn Shrimp

 - Jalapeno Popper Stuffed Mushrooms